BardenB/IronList/README.md

 YYYY-MM-DD    Description    tag1,tag2
 ```

-- Input parsing uses 4+ spaces as field separators (supposed to be able to use literal tabs, but does not currently work as intended, at least on powershell).
+- Input parsing uses 4+ spaces as field separators (supposed to be able to use literal tabs, but does not currently work as intended across all terminals).
-- On write (when adding or editing) the program normalizes entries to the canonical tab-separated format. i.e. the text file itself uses tabs even though input in CLI is spaces.
+- When adding or editing a task, the program normalizes entries to tab-separated format. i.e. the text file itself uses tabs even though input in CLI is spaces.
 - Tags are an optional comma-separated list in the third field; tags are case-insensitive when using the query option.

 ---